If you’re in customer service, you’re probably noticing an increasing emphasis on customer engagement. There’s good reason for that.

 So how exactly does improved customer engagement encourage loyalty?

 A great customer experience is unique and memorable.
 It leaves your customers with positive emotions that they carry along with them far into the future.
-Don’t underestimate the power of a happy interaction.
+Don’t underestimate the power of memorable customer interactions.
 You can learn how to create those unforgettable customer service moments here.

 Those positive feelings, in turn, translate into customer loyalty.
 That’s because once you give your customers a positive experience, one that they feel good about, they will want to return just so they can feel the same way again and again.
 At the same time, as loyalty grows, they will be less likely to shop around or leave for a competitor.
 Your business will quickly become the only one they go to, or recommend, for your products or services.